rndrflotilla/Outline-UFW-Killswitch/README.md

 ## What it does

 - Auto-detects the Outline tunnel interface and LAN interface.
-- Backs up UFW rules to `/var/backups/ufw` before applying changes and remembers prior UFW state.
+- Retains UFW rule integrity by backing them up to `/var/backups/ufw` before applying changes.
+- Provides automatic rollback redundancy if a mode misbehaves.
 - Prepends deny rules, then allows loopback and the Outline handshake (TCP/UDP to `OUTLINE_IP:OUTLINE_PORT`).
 - Shows the resulting UFW status after applying a mode.